 We went up, we went down, and now we're wavering somewhere in the middle.
 This 5-string banjo roll typically makes use of four strings as opposed to the three played in the forward and backward rolls:

 The first thing you'll notice about this roll is that the thumb is centered on the 3rd string, only jumping up to pluck the 5th string once in the middle of the pattern.
 Although a subtle change, it affects the sound quite dramatically by lowering the root note an entire octave in standard G tuning.

 You can also center your thumb on the 4th string, or move your thumb between 3rd and 4th strings on the ascending and descending parts of the roll.
 Practicing this moving thumb technique will prove particularly useful when you come to tackle the final roll pattern.

-Sometimes referred to as the ‘thumb-in-and-out' or ‘alternating thumb' roll, this pattern is neither ascending nor descending and uses all five strings on the banjo.
+Sometimes referred to as the ‘thumb-in-and-out' or ‘mixed' roll, this pattern is neither ascending nor descending and uses all five strings on the banjo.
 Notice how the thumb plays every other note:

 The tab demonstrates this thumb movement clearly:

 This 5-string banjo roll is perhaps the most quintessentially bluegrass.
 Without any specific direction in terms of pitch, it creates a sparkling aura over any chord shape and makes the fullest use of the banjo's open tuning.
 Some of the best-known banjo tunes such as ‘Cripple Creek' and ‘I'll Fly Away' are reliant on the mixed roll for their memorable sound.

 If you find the alternating thumb too difficult at first, try restricting your thumb to the 3rd and 5th strings until you get a firmer grasp on the basic movement of the roll.
 As with each pattern, practice using a metronome and build up speed slowly until the roll becomes almost automatic.